Jim Trimble: Philadelphia Eagles

 After three years with the Shockers, a time in which he also served as the school's athletic director, Trimble accepted an assistant coaching position with the Eagles in 1951.
 Bo McMillin, the man who had hired him, was diagnosed with cancer early in that first season and resigned in favor of Wayne Millner.
 When Millner himself resigned on September 8, 1952, Trimble was promoted to head coach.
-He was at that time the youngest head coach in the NFL & was for decades still one of the youngest ever.
+At 34, he was at that time the youngest head coach in the NFL & was for decades was still one of the youngest ever.

 During his first three years, Philadelphia finished second in each season to the Cleveland Browns, with Trimble awarded a three-year contract after the team's second straight runner up finish in 1953.
-Entering the 1955 NFL season, the Eagles were expected to strongly challenge the defending champion Browns, but when the team fell to 4-7-1, Trimble was fired on December 12.
-During his four years with the Eagles, he had compiled a mark of 25-20-3.
+Entering the 1955 NFL season, the Eagles were expected to strongly challenge the defending champion Browns, but when the team fell to 4–7–1, Trimble was fired on December 12.
+During his four years with the Eagles, he had compiled a mark of 25–20–3.